TdsAlv/dbt_homework/README.md

 Testing stg: test if unique_airbyte_id is unique and not_null, test if clicks amount is non-negative (using dbt_utils.expression_is_true).

-Testing mart: test if date & campaign combination is unique.
+Testing mart: test if date & campaign combination (\_unique_data_id) is unique.
 Report shows data by day for each campaign, so we don't want duplicate dates for a single campaign somehow to happen, and our test should fail so that we can be alerted and maybe do a full refresh.
 Also we can test if impressions are non-negative.

 **Comment what data modeling and dbt best practices you use and why** I tried to create models that dbt documentation says we should pretty much always have: